Car drives into German carnival parade, around 30 injured: police

 German news website HNA cited witnesses as saying the man appeared to have targeted children and had driven “at full throttle” into the crowd, which had gathered for the traditional procession ahead of the Christian season of Lent.

 Asked how many were injured, a police spokesman in the regional center of Kassel said: “I would say about 30.”
-Bild newspaper said a third of those hurt had been seriously injured.

 Police said on Twitter that some people were seriously injured, including children.
+Bild newspaper said a third of the injuries were serious and some were life-threatening.

+Police assumed it was an attack but there were no indications that it was politically motivated, Bild said.

 Police called off all carnival parades in the German state of Hesse, where Volkmarsen is located, as a precautionary measure, but said they were not aware of any danger elsewhere in Germany.